-- (a) Permitted takes Takes that are permitted by this Plan (surface water and groundwater takes) or are for fire-fighting purposes shall be allowed to continue regardless of river flow. - (b) Essential takes The following core water allocation takes shall be deemed essential and shall be managed in the manner described. - (i) (iv) takes greater than permitted by this Plan (and therefore subject to resource consent) that are required to meet an individual's reasonable domestic needs or the reasonable needs of an individual's animals for drinking water shall be allowed to continue regardless of river flow.
-Reasonable needs shall be calculated as follows: - a. up to 250 litres per person per day for domestic needs b. up to 70 litres per animal per day for stock drinking water - (ii) (v) takes required to meet the reasonable needs of hospitals, other facilities providing medical treatment, marae, schools or other education facilities, defence facilities or correction facilities shall be allowed to continue regardless of river flow - (iii) (vi) takes which were lawfully established at the time of this Plan becoming operative which are required for the operation of industries which, if their take were to cease, would significantly compromise a community's ability to provide for its social, economic or cultural well-being or for its health or safety, shall be allowed to continue regardless of river flow, but shall be required to minimise the amount of water taken to the extent reasonable - (iv) (vii) public water supply\ takes shall be restricted to a total public water consumption calculated as follows: - (A) an allocation of 250 litres per person per day for domestic needs, plus - (B) an allocation for commercial use equal to 20% of the total allocation for domestic needs, plus - (C) an allocation which meets the reasonable needs of those facilities and industries listed under subsections (b)(ii) and (b)(iii) where such facilities and industries are connected to the public water supply\ system, plus - (D) any allocation necessary to cater for the reasonable needs of livestock that are connected to the public water supply\ system, plus - (E) an allocation for leakage equal to 15% of the total of subsections (A) to (D) above. - (c) Non-essential takes Other core water allocation takes, including irrigation takes but excluding the essential takes described under subsection (b), shall be managed in the following manner: - (i) water\ takes shall be required to cease when the river\ drops is at or below-40 its minimum flow, as set out in Policy 6-16 - (ii) water\ takes shall be allowed to recommence once the river\ flow has risen above its minimum flow. - (d) Meaning of 'core water\ allocation take' For the purposes of this policy, a core water^ allocation take means a take that has been granted consent in accordance with a core water allocation made under Policy 6-16, or in accordance with a previous core water allocation regime.
+- (a) Permitted takes Takes that are permitted by this Plan (surface water and groundwater takes) or are for fire-fighting purposes shall be allowed to continue regardless of river flow. - (b) Essential takes The following core water allocation takes shall be deemed essential and shall be managed in the manner described. - (iv) takes greater than permitted by this Plan (and therefore subject to resource consent) that are required to meet an individual's reasonable domestic needs or the reasonable needs of an individual's animals for drinking water shall be allowed to continue regardless of river flow - (v) takes required to meet the reasonable needs of hospitals, other facilities providing medical treatment, marae, schools or other education facilities,or correction facilities shall be allowed to continue regardless of river_flow - (vi) takes required for the operation of industries which, if their take were to cease, would significantly compromise a community's ability to provide for its social, economic or cultural well-being or for its health or safety, shall be allowed to continue regardless of river flow, but shall be required to minimise the amount of water taken to the extent reasonable - (vii) public water supply takes shall be restricted to a total public water consumption calculated as follows: - (A) an allocation of 250 litres per person per day for domestic needs, plus - (B) an allocation for commercial use equal to 20% of the total allocation for domestic needs, plus - (C) an allocation which meets the reasonable needs of those facilities and industries listed under subsections (b)(ii) and (b)(iii) where such facilities and industries are connected to the public water supply system, plus - (D) any allocation necessary to cater for the reasonable needs of livestock that are connected to the public water supply system, plus - (E) an allocation for leakage equal to 15% of the total of subsections (A) to (D) above. - (c) Non-essential takes Other core water allocation takes, including irrigation takes but excluding the essential takes described under subsection (b), shall be managed in the following manner: - (i) water takes shall be required to cease when the river drops below its minimum flow, as set out in Policy 6-16 - (ii) water takes shall be allowed to recommence once the river flow has risen above its minimum flow. - (d) Meaning of 'core water allocation take' For the purposes of this policy, a core water allocation take means a take that has been granted consent in accordance with a core water allocation made under Policy 6-16, or in accordance with a previous core water allocation regime.

-Policy 6-19 has been incorporated in its entirety into Chapter 15 to become Policy 15-11
+Policy 6-19 has been incorporated in its entirety into Chapter 15 to become Policy 15-8.

-Policy 6-20: Surface water\allocation - lakes\41
+Policy 6-20: Surface water allocation - lakes

-Decisions on resource consent\ applications to take water\ from a lake\ shall ensure that there are no significant adverse effects\ on the values of the lake\, as shown in Schedule DBa.
+Decisions on resource consent applications to take water from a lake shall ensure that there are no significant adverse effects on the values of the lake, as shown in Schedule D.

-6.4.3.3 Policies for Bores\ and Groundwater
+6.4.3.3 Policies for Bores and Groundwater

-Policy 6-21: Overall approach for bore\ management and groundwater allocation
+Policy 6-21: Overall approach for bore management and groundwater allocation